39th Seahorse Challenge

 200m swim - your swim will always start following the final sprint athlete in every super sprint event.
 These will be an out and back to the first buoy 100m off shore.
 Turning around that and returning to shore.

 7.5 mile bike - will be a one loop bike course taking you around the park and back in.

 1 mile run - simply out to half mile mark, then upon returning you will dive into the woods following the return path.
 This point will be just before the boat ramp.
 It is your responsibility to not miss this left turn in.
 It will be marked with arrows for all the athletes to follow.

-This course is basically un-changed over the years.
-The lake is small, so it requires a 2 loop affair for the long course.
+The Seahorse Challenge has remained almost unchanged over the years .
+The lake is small, so it requires a 2 loop swim for the long course.
 The venue is located in the back of the park, away from everything, which has the swim up chute, bike in/out, and run in/out along with the finish all serviced via one road closed to traffic.

 The run is a mixture of everything: groomed trail, grass, gravel road and regular road.
 Pretty fast as well, shaded the entire way.
 2 loops for long course on the run as well.
 The entire run course is rolling and if raining could be a little slick in some areas when going off the road and onto a short trail section.

 Opens - 6:00am

 No friends or family members allowed in the transition area for any reason.
 The race director and race officials will close the transition area 30-45 minutes before race start to ensure all athletes are at the starting area for mandatory course meeting and announcements.
 Once the transition area is closed, you will NOT be permitted back in before the race starts.
 Family/Friends will not be permitted in for any reason at any time throughout the event.